← All Posts

 If you're a Walmart supplier, your Monday morning probably looks something like this:

 You log into Retail Link.
-You navigate to Scintilla.
-You download 13 files — sales and inventory, eComm sales, eComm inventory, vendor scorecard, tender analysis, demand forecast, order forecast, DC metrics, store MUMD, future valid items, modular plan metrics, eComm instock, and item tables.
+You pull up Scintilla.
+You download 14 files -- sales and inventory, eComm sales, eComm inventory, eComm returns, vendor scorecard, tender analysis, demand forecast, order forecast, DC metrics, store MUMD, future valid items, modular plan metrics, eComm instock, and item tables.

-That's 13 Excel files.
-Every week.
+Fourteen Excel files.
+Every single week.
 For every supplier ID you manage.

 The 2.5-Hour Ritual

-You open each file.
-You reformat columns.
-You build pivot tables.
-You copy numbers into last week's template.
-You update your charts.
-You write a summary for your team.
-You format a deck for your buyer meeting.
+Open each file.
+Reformat columns.
+Build pivot tables.
+Copy numbers into last week's template.
+Update the charts.
+Write up a summary for your team.
+Format a deck for the buyer meeting.

-If you're fast, this takes about 2.5 hours.
+If you're fast, that's about 2.5 hours.
 If you manage multiple supplier IDs or work at a broker, multiply that by 3, 5, or 15.

-By Wednesday, you have a rough picture of last week's performance.
-By Thursday, you're in the buyer meeting presenting data that's already 5 days old.
+By Wednesday, you've got a rough picture of last week.
+By Thursday, you're presenting data that's already 5 days old.

 The Signals You're Missing

-Here's the problem with this workflow: it's backward-looking by design.
-You're spending all your time figuring out what happened instead of figuring out what's about to happen.
+The problem with this workflow is simple: it's backward-looking by design.
+All your time goes to figuring out what happened instead of what's about to happen.

-While you were building pivot tables, these signals were sitting in your data, unnoticed:
+While you were building pivot tables, these signals were sitting in your data:

-DC Ordering Gaps — Distribution center 6023 hasn't ordered your #2 SKU in two weeks.
+DC Ordering Gaps -- Distribution center 6023 hasn't ordered your #2 SKU in two weeks.
 By the time stores run out and it shows up in your instock numbers, you've already lost 2-3 weeks of sales.
-The signal was in your order forecast file on Sunday.
+That signal was in your order forecast file on Sunday.
 Nobody looked.

-Instock Drops on Key Items — Your overall instock is 94%.
-Looks fine.
+Instock Drops on Key Items -- Your overall instock is 94%.
+Looks fine on the surface.
 But three of your top-10 items dropped below 80% this week.
 The average masked the problem.
-Your buyer sees item-level data in Luminate — they already know.
+Your buyer sees item-level data in Luminate.
+They already know.

-Forecast Misalignment — Your demand forecast shows 50,000 units, but actual orders are tracking at 32,000.
+Forecast Misalignment -- Your demand forecast shows 50,000 units, but actual orders are tracking at 32,000.
 That's a 36% gap.
-Either the forecast is wrong (and you'll get blamed for excess inventory) or orders aren't being placed (and you'll get blamed for out-of-stocks).
-Either way, you need to know now — not next Wednesday.
+Either the forecast is wrong and you'll get blamed for excess inventory, or orders aren't being placed and you'll get blamed for out-of-stocks.
+You need to know now, not next Wednesday.

 Your Buyer Already Has This Data

-Here's what most suppliers don't realize: your Walmart buyer has Luminate.
-They have real-time POS data.
-They see trends across your entire category — not just your brand.
+Most suppliers don't think about this: your Walmart buyer has Luminate.
+They've got real-time POS data.
+They see trends across your entire category, not just your brand.

 When you walk into that meeting with a spreadsheet you built on Tuesday from last week's data, you're already behind.
-They already know your instock dropped.
-They already see which items are trending down.
+They know your instock dropped.
+They see which items are trending down.

 The question they're asking isn't "what happened?"
 It's "what are you doing about it?"